-This is entirely consistent with independent measurements of $n$ for this fluid (which suggest $n \approx 5$).
+This is entirely consistent with the value of $\ssim 5$ suggested by independent measurements of $n$ for this fluid \cite{Taylor_2003}.

 Next, we check if the intercepts are also consistent with our theory.
 However, we should not expect them to be.
 This is because it was obvious that there are significant thickness variations across the channel.
-As already shown, only a X\% difference between mean and edge thicknesses can lead to a $\sim Y\%$ discrepancy between the predicted and measured values of $u$ (and thus of ${{x}_{n}}$).
 Considering how easy it was for the shelf to lose contact with the sidewalls altogether, we suppose that there must have been a significant variation in thickness across the channel.
 Presumably, the wider the channel or the more viscous the fluid, the more difficult it is to transport mass towards the sidewalls.
 This is essential to making these regions thicken with time (along with the rest of the shelf).
 We thus predict that a narrower channel should give better agreement with our theory, as should a less viscous fluid.

 We now proceed to rescale the intercepts (on a log-log graph) based on changes in $Q$, remembering that $x_n \propto {Q}^{\frac{n+1}{2n+1}}$.
 Once the rescaling is done, the intercepts should (theoretically) all be equal.